⚡ Quick Answer

 - You want subtle lift and polish — not dramatic curl

-In these cases, the right clear formula can noticeably slow droop and keep lashes looking more lifted for longer.
+In those cases, the right clear formula can noticeably slow droop and keep lashes looking more lifted for longer.

 ❌ You should skip this if: